 The Wattle Brooch (image5) was also presented during the Commonwealth Tour in 1954 by the Government of Australia and was presented to her by the Prime Minister Mr Menzies whilst the royal couple stayed in Canberra.
 The brooch consists of 150 yellow and white diamonds in the design of a large wattle spray which is the national flower of Australia and there are also three tea tree blossoms in the centre.
 The Queen frequently wears this brooch during tours of Australia image6 (arriving in Canberra March 2006) image7 (1970 tour – this whole outfit will be on display in the Palace this summer).
 The Queen also wore the Wattle brooch at the 50th anniversary service of her coronation in June 2003 image8.

 More information on the summer opening of Buckingham Palace and the special Commonwealth exhibition can be found at this website.Filed under British Royals

-Tagged Buckingham Palace, Commonwealth of Nations, Elizabeth II, Jewellery.
+Tagged Buckingham Palace, Commonwealth of Nations, Elizabeth II of the United Kingdom, Exhibition, Jewellery.